binerogroup/documentation/_sources/storage/persistent-block-storage/detach-volume.rst.txt

 Cloud management portal
 -----------------------

-To detach a volume using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`
+To detach a volume by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

 - Press **Compute** and then **Instances** in the sidebar menu.